 - Prescriptions (pills, liquids, etc.) and over-the-counter medical supplies, such as saline solution for contact lenses

-- Breast milk and baby formula
+- Breast milk and baby formula (see more details below)

 - Liquids and gels necessary for a passenger with a medical condition (such as water, juice, or “liquid nutrition” like Boost)